soulgraph/soulscript-spec/README.md

 This repo contains the WIP [spec](https://github.com/soulgra-ph/soulscript/blob/main/spec/soulscript.md) for soulscript.
 This is not a client library for soulgraph (those are forthcoming in separate repos), but an effort to rally the wider developer community in pursuit of a standardized, framework-agnostic approach to defining agent personalities.

+> [!NOTE]
-You can try out our (early, but working) implementation of soulscript, today, in the playground on https://soulgra.ph.
+> You can try our (early, but working) implementation of soulscript on the playground at https://soulgra.ph.

-# Features

-- i see you sleuthing the commit history :)))
-- i see you sleuthing the commit history :)))
-- i see you sleuthing the commit history :)))
-- i see you sleuthing the commit history :)))
+## Navigating the repo

+- `spec/SPEC.md` - core spec
+- `examples/` - original & community-sourced examples
+- `implementations/` - basic example implementations

 # Why does this need to exist?

+There's plenty of tooling for developers to build the logic layer, or "hard skills" of their agents.
+There's none to give them "soft-skills".
+With soulscript, our goal is to give developers a standardized way to:

+- create agents with distinct personalities that persist across platforms

+- define how agents think, react, and evolve through interactions

+- share and reuse personality specs

+- build tools and libraries around a common standard

+- share best practices that can emerge from shared implementations

 <img src="img/agent_anatomy.jpg"/>

-## A less obvious example: personality filters
+## A less obvious, practical example: personality filters
-One challenge we've faced while building [soulgraph memory](https://github.com/soulgra-ph/soulgraph-memory) is the need to observe user<>agent interactions through the filter of a given agent's personality.
-The difference between observing an interaction with and without a personality filter is significant, and has a direct impact on the quality of the agent's memory graph, and in turn how the agent's personality evolves.
+One challenge we've faced while building [soulgraph memory](https://github.com/soulgra-ph/soulgraph-memory) is the need to observe user<>agent interactions through the filter of any given agent's personality.
+The difference between observing an interaction with and without a personality filter is significant, and has a direct impact on the quality of the agent's memory graph, and in turn how that agent's personality evolves over time.

 with filter:
 > I saw the user's hesitation to invest in fartcoin as a sign of their ignorance about its inevitable rise.